 - Practicing stress management and relaxation techniques, such as yoga, meditation, guided imagery, deep breathing or prayer.

-Cognitive Behavioral Therapy(CBT) is a type of psychotherapeutic treatment that helps patients understand the thoughts and feelings that influence behaviors.
+CBT is a type of psychotherapeutic treatment that helps patients understand the thoughts and feelings that influence behaviors.
 CBT is commonly used to treat a wide range of disorders, including phobias, addictions, depression, and anxiety.